 Grant awards have a one-year duration and are not renewable.
 Funds will be transferred to a dedicated account assigned to the special committee chair.

 Grant awards are intended to provide additional resources to advance dissertation-related research and scholarship, or may be used to support additional training or supportive learning experiences that are relevant to community-engaged research or scholarship.
 Awards are not intended to replace graduate students’ primary funding.

-Students, special committee chairs and community partners will be invited to participate in events hosted by the Office of Engagement Initiatives throughout the year.
+Students, special committee chairs and community partners will be invited to participate in events hosted by the Einhorn Center throughout the year.
 Student grantees will have access to cutting-edge scholarship on community-engaged learning, and can share their work in seminars and networking opportunities.

 Expectations and Deliverables

 - Students will seek and secure opportunities to publish and present findings at conferences.

 - A final report on this template will be due within two months of the termination of the grant.
 Feedback from community partners will be sought as part of this reporting process.

 - Grantees will provide documentation and evaluation of the partnership, including community partner voice and feedback.
 Grantees may use a Partnership Assessment Tool of their own devising or one of those provided by the Einhorn Center.

 - partial or summer stipend and tuition for the graduate student;

 - support for the student’s project;